My jewelry was stolen last weekend

 I thought maybe when they were looking for my ID - which the ticket counter guy AND the policeman told me I should have had in my bag - mistake #3 - that they had taken everything out and then forgotten to put the one bag back.
 Because, get this, I also had a loose green bow in there that I planned to put on the gift when I arrived, and that was missing, too.
 Weird.

 So I went back to the ticket counter and gave them my business card with the description of the jewelry bag on it and asked them to call me if they found it, which of course, they didn't.
 In thinking about it, I'm not sure the ticket counter people even looked through the bag because I think they call the police to come get abandoned bags and maybe don't get involved in looking inside.

 Then when I arrived at my Georgia destination later that day, I called the Lost and Found at the Philadelphia airport, and actually got a human being, by the way, and nothing had been turned in.
 I checked again 5 days later when I arrived back at the Philadelphia airport.

 I guess a dishonest person standing in the kiosk line, saw the jewelry bag inside my open brown bag and decided to take it.

 So I got home and called my insurance company.
 Which leads me to the Right Thing #2 that I did a long time ago and that is - I got my jewelry insured.
-So they sent me a bunch of paperwork and I need to fill it out and send it in and I suppose all will go smoothly.
+They sent me a bunch of paperwork and I need to fill it out and send it in and I suppose all will go smoothly.
 So far so good.
 My insurance company is Travelers.

 So, why am I sharing this?
 Because I want to help you prevent having something like this happen to you.
-So I've written some Do's and Don'ts, easy tips to follow to prevent your jewelry from being stolen or lost.
-You can read it here.

 Maybe now that we are in the summer months, you might be traveling more.
 Might be worthwhile to consider ways to protect your jewelry!